majorsilence/CrystalCmd/Readme.md

 # What is CrystalCmd

-CrystalCmd is a Java program to load json files into crystal reports and produce PDFs.
+CrystalCmd is a collection of Java and C# programs to load json files into crystal reports and produce PDFs.

-Originally was designed as toy, a proof of concept, to see if mono and now .net core apps can generate basic crystal reports on linux using a java implementation.
+Originally it was designed as a toy, a proof of concept, to see if mono and now .net core apps can generate basic crystal reports on Linux using a Java implementation.

 # Example usage